 And if you’d like additional listening prep for the PTE exam, you can also take a version of the online practice exam.
 Prices range anywhere between $9.99 to $59.99 depending on the version of the test, but each one will test your listening skills, as well as your speaking, reading and writing skills.

 Educational Testing Service, or ETS, is the company that developed the TOEIC exam.
 This exam is commonly used in a number of countries, including Japan and South Korea, to evaluate the English skills for employment or educational purposes.

 If you’re taking the TOEIC, you’ll also need to complete a 45-minute listening section in order to pass the exam.
-While the ETS side doesn’t have a lot free listening resources available, you can take a look at the sample listening questions so that you have an idea of what you should prepare for.
+While the ETS site doesn’t have a lot free listening resources available, you can take a look at the sample listening questions so that you have an idea of what you should prepare for.